Undergraduate Writing Symposium: Submissions and Self-Nominations

-Learn more about the event and our review process for submissions by reading our comprehensive overview of the Undergraduate Writing Symposium.
+Learn more about the Undergraduate Writing Symposium and our review process for submissions by reading our comprehensive overview of the Undergraduate Writing Symposium.

 Following our review process, the authors of the highest scoring submissions will be invited to prepare their pieces for digital publication and to submit a short video or audio reflection on the writing of the piece and what they learned.
 (Guidelines will be provided to finalists.)
 All pieces included in the digital showcase will also be eligible for prizes in several categories, which will be announced during an awards ceremony at the symposium’s conclusion.

-To nominate your own writing for the Vanderbilt Undergraduate Writing Symposium or to submit a piece nominated by an instructor, please fill out the Undergraduate Writing Symposium 2020 Submission form on Anchor Link.
+To nominate your writing or to submit a piece nominated by an instructor, please fill out the First-Year Writing Submission Form.

-Please note that there is a 3,500 word limit for papers submitted for consideration.
-Papers longer than 3,500 words will not be considered for inclusion in the Symposium.
+Please note that there is a 3,500 word limit for first-year papers and creative writing pieces submitted for consideration.
+Pieces longer than 3,500 words will not be considered for inclusion in the Symposium.
 If selected for presentation, papers will be need to be edited to 7-8 pages of text or 15 minutes of presentation time.
 (For multimodal works selected, we will work with students to decide the best way to display or share each piece.)